 The Foreign Service Act, 2021 outlines the responsibility of the Government to provide consular services; coordinate relevant agencies in emergency evacuation of distressed Kenyans abroad; and serve and promote the legitimate interests of Kenyans living abroad.
-Through its diplomatic missions abroad, the Government continues to strengthen relationships with the diaspora, provide support and services to Kenyan citizens abroad, and promote their engagement in national development.
+Through its Diplomatic Missions, the Government continues to strengthen relationships with the diaspora, provide support and services to the diaspora, and promote their participation in national development.